redecentralize/alternative-internet/README.md

 ### Vole

 [Vole](http://vole.cc/) is a web-based social network that you use in your browser, without a central server.
 It's built on the power of Bittorrent, Go and Ember.js.
 Uses bittorrent sync.

+### Webfist

+[Webfist](http://webfist.org/) is a fallback for when providers don't support WebFinger natively.
+It lets you do WebFinger lookups for email addresses even if the owner of the domain name isn't playing along.
+WebFist works because of a judo move on an existing infrastructure: DKIM.

 ### ZeroTier One